-The development of the Red Soils Campus envisions a 20-year build-out period with completion by 2030.
+The development of the Red Soils Campus envisions a build-out period beyond 2030.
 The following potential development sequence remains speculative given the financial realities of what can be built and when.
 As observed over recent years, growth of the campus may not always proceed as anticipated.
 Therefore, the Master Plan should be considered as a snapshot of what can occur rather than a blueprint.
 Current Architectural and Engineering site plans can be found in the Appendix.